AdobeDocs/document-services/src/pages/apis/pdf-embed.md

 ---
-title: PDF Embed API | Embed PDF in HTML | Adobe Document Services
+title: PDF Embed API | Embed PDF in HTML | Adobe Acrobat Services
 description: Adobe PDF Embed API is a free JavaScript library that allows you to quickly and easily embed PDFs in web applications with only a few lines of code.
 Learn more now.
 ---